zelig/crud_methods/README.md

 This gem is supposed to be used by restful/resourceful controller abstractions as a simple and flexible interface for the user to set potentially action-specific behavour.

 Here I give some end-user cases.
-Note that this gem does not provide the controller abstraction functionalities, just demonstrate a common use of this specification pattern.
+Note that this gem does not provide the particular controller abstraction functionalities in the examples, just demonstrate a common use of this specification pattern.

 1. a resourceful controller scaffold but adding a search action.
-The user just hooks into the resource retrieval scope chain, otherwise all behave as a crud index-type action (:
+The user just hooks into the resource retrieval scope chain, otherwise all behave as a crud index-type action:

 ```ruby
 class ModelsController